-I read an article today on the Baptist Press by Kenneth Hemphill titled, “Generous Stewardship“.
+I read an article today in the Baptist Press by Kenneth Hemphill titled, “Generous Stewardship“.
 Ken, makes a statement that is very true and consistent among individuals today.
 He says that the average couple is spending more than they earn, and are getting themselves into dangerous debt.
-He was basically pinpointing that personally we are spending more on ourselves and that our church finances are struggling because of it.
-I agree with Mr. Hemphill, but what i am disappointed in is his lack of foresight on the issue.
+He was basically pinpointing that personally, we are spending more on ourselves and that our church finances are struggling because of it.
+I agree with Mr. Hemphill, but what I am disappointed in is his lack of foresight on the issue.

-Our churches and its leaders keep making the excuse to the congregation and to God that we need this debt to continue our pursuit of God’s calling.
-But on the flip side I am not allowed to make the same excuse for my own family, but instead my things and possessions are considered to be purchased in light of a self centered heart and poor stewardship.
+Our churches and their leaders keep making the excuse to the congregation and to God that we need this debt to continue our pursuit of God’s calling.
+But on the flip side I am not allowed to make the same excuse for my own family, but instead, my things and possessions are considered to be purchased in light of a self-centered heart and poor stewardship.
 If my vision and goals are the same as my church then what’s the difference between my debt and the church’s debt?

 I could go on with example after example, illustration after illustration, verse after verse, but this is just food for thought.